Alice Cooper (band): Breakup of the original band

-Bruce, Dunaway and Smith would go on to form the short-lived band Billion Dollar Babies, producing one album – Battle Axe – in 1977.
+Reunions: 2010-present

 While occasionally performing with one another and Glen Buxton, they would not reunite with Alice until October 23, 1999, at the second Glen Buxton Memorial Weekend for a show at CoopersTown in Phoenix (Buxton having died in 1997).
 They reunited for another show, with Steve Hunter on guitar, on December 16, 2010, at the Dodge Theatre in Phoenix.
 This lineup would perform together again (televised) on March 14, 2011, at the induction of the original Alice Cooper group into the Rock and Roll Hall of Fame, as well as on May 11, 2011, at London's Battersea Power Station at the Jägermeister Ice Cold 4D event (webcast).
 Bruce, Dunaway and Smith appeared on three tracks they co-wrote on Alice's 2011 album Welcome 2 My Nightmare.

 A documentary about the band entitled Super Duper Alice Cooper premiered at the Tribeca Film Festival on April 17, 2014, and was scheduled to be screened at the Hot Docs Canadian International Documentary Festival a week later.

 On October 6, 2015, a surprise reunion show took place in Dallas at Dunaway's book signing session.
 He was joined by Bruce, Smith, Cooper and Ryan Roxie, who replaced the late Glen Buxton.
 The surviving members of the band were set to record and release an album.
 However, the only material to surface was two bonus tracks on Cooper's 27th studio album Paranormal.

 The four surviving original members reunited again for a five-song set on May 14, 2017, at a show in Nashville, Tennessee.
 The four reunited yet again later that same year for a UK tour.

 In 2021, the surviving members of the band reunited for Cooper's Detroit Stories album.
-Producer Bob Ezrin as well as Cooper himself have hinted that a new album with the surviving members may be possible.
+Producer Bob Ezrin as well as Cooper himself have said that a new album with the surviving members would be possible.

+On April 19, 2025, it was announced that Alice Cooper had reunited with Michael Bruce, Dennis Dunaway, and Neal Smith for the band's first studio album together in 52 years, The Revenge of Alice Cooper.
+Released on July 25 via earMusic, it was produced by Bob Ezrin, and also includes previously unreleased contributions by original guitarist Glen Buxton.